The New Mom’s Survival Guide to Unsolicited Advice

 • It’s unhelpful.

-If someone keeps offering unwanted advice, it's imperative to set boundaries.
-Let them know you appreciate their concern, but you've got this.
-You can say something like, "Thanks for your advice, but I've done my research and I feel confident in my choices."
-Remember, you're the one growing this baby, and you get to make the decisions that are right for you and your family.
+If the same person keeps pushing, it’s time to set boundaries.
+Try: “Thanks for your concern, but I’ve done my research and I feel confident in my choices.”
+Remember: you’re the one growing this baby, which means you get to make the decisions for your body and your family.

-One of the best ways to deal with unsolicited advice is to surround yourself with people who support your choices.
-Join a natural birth group, a prenatal yoga class, or an online community of like-minded mamas.
-These groups can provide a safe space where you can share your fears, ask questions, and receive support from others who understand what you're going through.
+One of the best antidotes to unwanted advice?
+Surrounding yourself with people who do support your choices.
+Look for natural birth groups, prenatal yoga classes, or online spaces filled with like-minded mamas.
+These communities become safe havens where you can ask questions, vent, and get encouragement from people who truly get it.

 Knowledge is power.
-The more you know about pregnancy, childbirth, and postpartum recovery, the more confident you'll feel in your choices.
-Take the time to read books, attend classes, and talk to your care provider (as long as you’ve chosen wisely).
-Just be sure you’re reading things that align with your values.
-(FYI — What to Expect When You’re Expecting is the only book I’ve ever literally thrown in the trash.)
-When someone offers you unsolicited advice, you can respond with facts and evidence-based information.
+The more you know about pregnancy, birth, and postpartum recovery, the more confident you’ll feel in your decisions.
+Read books, take classes, talk to your care provider (assuming you’ve chosen wisely).
+And yes—choose resources that align with your values.
+(For the record, What to Expect When You’re Expecting is the only book I’ve ever literally thrown in the trash.)

 Tiff Dee